pottedplant/jetztencrypt/README.md

 Vanilla JDK/JRE installations might not have the required IdenTrust CA certificate installed.
 Until this changes you may use  ```--embedded-identrust-root``` to use a bundeled IdenTrust certificate to prevent *letsencrypt* api calls from failing.

+## FAQ

+* Why in Java?
+ * Because i don't have the time and nerves to implement it in some other language.
+* Why Java 8?
+ * I'm lazy.
+Somebody volunteers to backport/rewrite?
+* But XYZ is soo cool/new/shiny/fancy/whatsoever!
+ * Nope it's not.
+The only other viable alternative would be plain C or C++ where a mostly static binary would be nice.

 ## Build

 ```